-3.1157 Aberdeen City's coastline is an important environmental, social and economic asset which needs to be protected and enhanced.
+- 3.117 Aberdeen City's coastline is an important environmental, social and economic asset which needs to be protected and enhanced.
 It has been classified into two types of area, developed and undeveloped coast (shown on the Proposals Map).
-In general, the developed coast is already a focus of economic or recreational activity and is likely to be suitable for further development, whereas the undeveloped coast is largely unspoiled and likely to be unsuitable for development.

-3.1168 The Marine (Scotland) Act 2010 introduced a new system of marine spatial planning for Scotland.
-TheA National Marine Plan, published by the is being produced by the Scottish Government in March 2015, setsting out strategic policies for the sustainable use of Scotland's marine resources out to 200 nautical miles.
+In general, the developed coast is already a focus of economic or recreational activity and is likely to be suitable for further development, whereas the undeveloped coast is largely unspoiled and likely to be unsuitable for development. - 3.118 The Marine (Scotland) Act 2010 introduced a new system of marine spatial planning for Scotland.
+The National Marine Plan, published by the Scottish Government in March 2015, sets out strategic policies for the sustainable use of Scotland's marine resources out to 200 nautical miles.
 In time, Regional Marine Plans will also be produced for each of the Scottish Marine Regions.
-If the need arises, Supplementary Guidance will be produced to take into account the provisions and requirements of the National and Regional Marine Plans when they are adopted.

-3.1179 Terrestrial planning law extends to the mean low water mark of ordinary spring tides, whereas, marine spatial planning-applies from Mean High Water Springs.extends up to the mean high water mark.
-All development proposals which affect the inter-tidal area, as well as the wider coastal area generally, should demonstrate the principles of Integrated Coastal Zone Management, which aims for the co-ordinated consideration of issues and policies relating to nature protection, aquaculture, fisheries, agriculture, industry, off shore wind energy, shipping, tourism, development of infrastructure and mitigation and adaptation to climate change.
-3.118120 A precautionary approach should be taken to assessing flood risk from the coast, taking into account the potential effects of climate change, such as sealevel rise and more extreme weather events.
+If the need arises, Supplementary Guidance will be produced to take into account the provisions and requirements of the National and Regional Marine Plans when they are adopted. - 3.119 Terrestrial planning law extends to the mean low water mark of ordinary spring tides, whereas marine spatial planningapplies from Mean High Water Springs.
+All development proposals which affect the inter-tidal area, as well as the wider coastal area generally, should demonstrate the principles of Integrated Coastal Zone Management, which aims for the co-ordinated consideration of issues and policies relating to nature protection, aquaculture, fisheries, agriculture, industry, off shore wind energy, shipping, tourism, development of infrastructure and mitigation and adaptation to climate change. - 3.120 A precautionary approach should be taken to assessing flood risk from the coast, taking into account the potential effects of climate change, such as sea-level rise and more extreme weather events.